jeremydhoffman/personalsite/content/authors/admin/_index.md

 ---
 bio: Jeremy is currently an MPP candidate and a graduate research assistant at the Penn State School of Public Policy.
-He is also an English-qualified attorney, and previously practices as an intellectual property lawyer in the UK.
+He is also an English-qualified attorney, and previously practiced as an intellectual property lawyer in the UK.
 His research interests include pharmaceutical regulation and policy, healthcare politics, and health economics.
 education:
   courses:
   - course: Master of Public Policy (MPP)